Shubhdeepdsa/Finding-Falcon/README.md

-Certainly!
-Here's a detailed README for your project that explains each component, its functions, and how the project works:

 # Falcon Finder App

 Falcon Finder is a web application that helps you find the elusive Falcon in outer space by selecting planets and vehicles.
 This project demonstrates the usage of React for building a user interface and making API requests to find the Falcon.